alokagimhari/Service-Booking/README.md

 # 🛠️ Service Booking System

 ## 📌 Overview
 The **Service Booking System** is a full-stack web application that allows users to book and manage service appointments efficiently.
-It provides a seamless experience for both customers and service providers with role-based authentication.
+It provides a seamless experience for customers and service providers with role-based authentication.

 ## 🚀 Features
 ✅ **User Authentication & Authorization** (Spring Security & JWT)